Our funding

 Equipment throughout the Department of Biotechnology, including in our labs was funded by the European Union, through the European Regional Development Fund grant “Razvoj istraživačke infrastrukture na Kampusu Sveučilišta u Rijeci” (Developing research infrastructure at the Campus of the University of Rijeka, RC.2.2.06.0001)

-Additionally, as an alumni of the Alexander von Humboldt Foundation (postdoctoral fellowship 2011-2014), Dr. Bradshaw received an equipment subsidy from the Foundation to help establish the research group, and which was presented by the Political Attaché of the German Embassy in Croatia.
+As an alumnus of the Alexander von Humboldt Foundation (postdoctoral fellowship 2011-2014), Dr. Bradshaw has received several further grants from this organisation during his time in Rijeka.
+In 2017, he was awarded an equipment subsidy from the Foundation to help establish the research group, and which was presented by the Political Attaché of the German Embassy in Croatia.
+Then, from 2022-2025, the lab received funding from a Research Linkage program, together with colleagues the Forschungszentrum Jülich, to study the aggregation of the protein Disrupted in Schizophrenia 1 (DISC1)

 Previous funding